oneAreebAmir/login/README.md

 # login
-Author : Areeb Amir
+Author : Areeb Amir,
-Created : 18th November 2022
+Created : 18th November 2022,
 Description : Created a website containing login form, logup form, verification form, mailing verification-code, logout, deletion of the account, setting of the profile, uploading the image and redirecting of web files.
 It is user friendly and responsive website.

 # PHPMailer